SKrotkih/eMia-React-Native/README.md

 ## Preparing for using

-If you wont to try eMia by yourself, please following the next steps.
+If you wont to try eMia by yourself, you should register app on Firebase.
+Please follow next instructions:

 For iOS
 Sign in your Google account, open Firebase console https://console.firebase.google.com Create a new project.
-Please follow documentations https://firebase.google.com/docs/ios/setup#add_firebase_to_your_app.
+Follow documentations https://firebase.google.com/docs/ios/setup#add_firebase_to_your_app.
-As a result you need with using GoogleService-Info.plist fill constants (read comments in \src\config\constants.js).
+Download GoogleService-Info.plist.
+Then with using GoogleService-Info.plist fill constants in \src\config\constants.js file (read comments there).

 For Android
 Sign in your Google account, open Firebase console https://console.firebase.google.com